iimo23/ZK/README.md

 ```
 GET /api/users
 ```
-Returns list of all users.
+Returns list of all users from the connected device.

 ```
 POST /api/user
 ```
-Add a new user.
+Add a new user to the device.

 ```
-DELETE /api/user/<user_id>
+POST /api/add-users-from-url
 ```
-Delete a user.
+Add multiple users to the device by fetching data from an external API URL.

 ### Attendance Management